Mary Ellen Edwards: Early life

 Mary Ellen Edwards was born the daughter of farmer Mary Johnson and Downes Edwards, a farmer and engineer who had a number of successful inventions.
-She was born on her father’s farm in Surbiton on 9 November 1838.
+She was born on her father's farm in Surbiton on 9 November 1838.
 She came from an artistic family.
 Her uncle was Edward Killingworth Johnson and her mother's uncle was James Wright, both Members of the Royal Watercolour Society.

-She spent her early years with her family in Surbiton, the Isle of Man, South Kensington, and Chelsea, London.
+The family moved frequently.
+In 1848, her father built the Ravenscliffe Lodge in Douglas, Isle of Man for the family to reside in.
+They eventually returned to London, living in Pimlico, South Kensington and Chelsea.

 On 13 June 1866, Edwards married John Freer.
 Freer worked for the Peninsular and Oriental Company, a steam navigation service.
 Edwards and Freer had one son, John E. L. Freer, born in 1867.
 Edward's first husband (Freer) died in 1869.
 At this time and over the following decade Mary Ellen was submitting her work to the annual Royal Academy shows.

 In 1872 she married the artist John Charles Staples (1844-1897), with whom she worked on many projects until his death at the end of the century.